 \section{Parametrized Floer theory}

-As the general geometric set up of this paper, we assume that $(M,\theta_M)$ is a $2n$-dimensional Liouville manifold.
+As the general geometric set up of this paper, $(M,\theta_M)$ will be a $2n$-dimensional Liouville manifold.
 In order to have $\mathbb{Z}$-gradings on various Floer cochain complexes, we assume that $c_1(M)=0$, and will in fact fix the choice of a trivialization of the canonical bundle $K_M$.